prasanna892/Message_sender_app/README.md

 # Message_sender_app

 ## Description:
- This is a demonstration of making networking app using PyQt (Qt framework) to send and receive message using WLAN.
+ This is a demonstration of making networking app using PyQt (Qt framework) to send and receive message through WLAN.

  Run messenger_app.py to start the application.